-SAS Data Transformation: Using Log Transformation SAS
+SAS Data Transformation: Using Log Transformation in SAS

 Syntax for SAS LOG Function